 Mon 07.03.16.
-I drove along Lilybank Rd, below Two Thumbs Range, from Lake Tekapo village, 30 kms along Lake Tekapo E shore, past Mt Hay Station, past Richmond Station, past Round Hill Ski Field turnoff, deep into Mt Gerald Station.
+As I wanted to climb to Rex Simpson Memorial Hut, Map ref: BY17 091514, I drove along Lilybank Rd, below Two Thumbs Range, from Lake Tekapo village, 30 kms along Lake Tekapo E shore, past Mt Hay Station, past Richmond Station, past Round Hill Ski Field turnoff, deep into Mt Gerald Station.
 Just across Coal River Bridge, I turned right at DOC's Te Kahui Kaupeka (Gathering of the Waters) sign & parked my car 800 m along the road at the DOC carpark.
 A DOC sign at the carpark stated it was 2 km to Mt Gerald Station / DOC boundary; 5 km to Rex Simpson Hut; 6 km to Camp Stream Hut.

 I'd found DOC signs false in the past.
 My Topo50 map, guesstimate distance from the DOC carpark to Rex Simpson Hut - 7 kms.
 DOC did straight line estimates on a map & didn't include all the curves & loops in a tramp.

 It was an easy walk to DOC's boundary sign, past a matagouri banked stream, flowing in a glacial kettle hole down to Coal River & Lake Tekapo & past red deer paddock fences.
 At the boundary gate another DOC sign read: 3 km Rex Simpson Hut; 4 km Camp Stream Hut.